lmorv/proto-glod/Process/process-documents/UE-knoledge-base/Selecting Actors By Looking At Them.md

 **References  / Sources:
 - https://youtu.be/R7oLZL97XYo | How To Select (Highlight) Other Actors/Objects By Looking At Them In Unreal Engine 5
 ---
-## Create and configure the Blueprint inteface:
+## Create and configure the Blueprint interface:

 	![[HighlightActors_Looking_1.png]]
 	### Rename the inteface to something usefull: